Skip to main content

 View Answer:

-Interview Response: Two objects are only equal if they are the same object, achieved through object reference.
+Interview Response: No, two objects are not always equal in JavaScript.
+They are only equal if they refer to the same object in memory.

 Code Example: